waggle-sensor/summer2020/Rick/README.md

 1. [Done] Make update slides for ML Demo for Thursday (July 2, 2020).
 2. [Done] Update data split script for weather data work on 15min.
 3. [Done] Re-run lstm experiment using 15min data.
-4. [ ] Document new lstm experiment
+4. [Done] Document new lstm experiment
 5. [ ] Update paper
 6. [ ] Build new dataloader for images
 7. [ ] Run experiment with only images